 When choosing a vacuum for vinyl flooring you want one that is designed for hard or tiled floors.
 Be careful not to use abrasive cleaners and make life easier on your flooring by adding doormats at the entrances to your home.

 Tiles that have been UV cured polyurethane coating are best for ultimate longevity.

 VOC emissions/ environmental issues

 It has to be said that luxury vinyl tile has earned a bad reputation with regards to the environment.
 The nature of the chemicals involved in its production and the possibility of it emitting VOC gases once it has been installed have raised questions about its suitability for long-term use.

-However, reputable LVT manufacturers have made great efforts over the years to address these concerns and meet low-VOC regulations.
-If you are concerned about these issues we strongly urge you do further research and look into alternatives before choosing luxury vinyl tile for your home.
+However, reputable luxury vinyl plank manufacturers have made great efforts over the years to address these concerns and meet low-VOC regulations.
+If you are concerned about these issues we strongly urge you do further research and look into alternatives before choosing luxury vinyl flooring for your home.